-Beau Miller is executive director of Aythos, a Washington, D.C.-based NGO, which was one of the first relief organizations to reach some of the devastated villages of the Sindhupalchok District.
-He arrived in Nepal on April 30, and took time to email with me this week.
+Beau Miller is executive director of Aythos, a Washington, D.C.-based NGO, which was one of the first relief organizations to reach some of the devastated villages of the Sindhupalchok District of Nepal after the recent earthquake.
+He’s been there since April 30 and took time to email with me this week.

 What prompted your first trip to Nepal?

 I first went to Nepal in 2008 to teach English for five months.
 Prior to that, I was a brewer in Colorado, and I left to try to understand a little bit more of the world.

 This is now my seventh trip.
 Nepal is the kind of place that never leaves you, even if you don’t understand why that is.
 It’s just a very special place, despite a lot of the issues it has.
 It’s the kind of place I find my thoughts drifting back to, and whenever I see a photo or hear somebody talk about it, I immediately have the urge to go back.

 I started Aythos in 2009 after I returned from Nepal.
 I had visited a remote village in a Himalayan area called Helambu, and I was hooked.
 The people were beyond hospitable, with an amazing sense of humor, and even though only a few of them spoke any English, they always made me feel welcome and wanted to know more about me.

 As I learned more about them and their culture, I understood they faced some real challenges, and so I started Aythos with some good friends of mine to help them with local education and agriculture development initiatives.